DaydexB/solix_bong/README.md

 # About
 This is a simple bong script that is targetable for any bong on the map you can change/add/remove your props in the Config.lua

 You can make it where they have to pay to smoke the bong or they dont in the Config.lua

+You will get a high effect from smoking the Bong

 # Dependency